gizatt/drake_periscope_tutorial/README.md

 *(Build tested on [Drake binaries from 20180604](https://drake-packages.csail.mit.edu/drake/nightly/drake-20180604-xenial.tar.gz).)*

+*This tutorial is now vastly out of date.
+See the Deprecation Information section for details of what you can trust here, and where else you should be looking.*

 This repo contains tutorial info for Drake (see http://drake.mit.edu).
 It's a sort of code equivalent or companion to [this guide](https://docs.google.com/document/d/16gUlJtwtPeNNLs7vk6IbuXXYKyJTdhoEt8BnXbWg52Y/edit?usp=sharing).

+## DEPRECATION INFORMATION

+You can hopefully trust this repo to keep working, as it's under CI against pegged (i.e. old!)
+Drake + support-code versions.
+The system block workflow and system architecture for a simple manipulation system is still relevant and informative to peruse.
+However, a few core underlying things have changed:

+- Modern Drake has transitioned from RigidBodyTree to MultiBodyPlant.
+The interfaces are similar, but MBP is the cleaner/faster/fancier "modern" version.
+- Misc API in this repo has changed or gone out of date, especially as pertains to Abstract-valued input and State, but probably also lots of other little things.
+- Many conveniences have been introduced in Drake that replace large chunks of the code here (like the Kuka controller code here).

+To see a more modern example of this kind of system, you can check out *(updated Apr 10, 2019)*:
+- [MIT's 6.881 coursework](https://manipulation.csail.mit.edu/) -- everything needed to follow along with the assignments, which are all based around a simulation of a Kuka arm doing manipulation tasks, should be public.
+- The Drake [ManipulationStation](https://github.com/RobotLocomotion/drake/tree/master/examples/manipulation_station) example, which is the actively maintained kernel of what supported 6.881.
+The Python example files can be run as long as Drake is installed on your system (and is on your PYTHONPATH).
+The C++ examples can be run if you build Drake from source.
+Instructions for doing both of those things are [here](https://drake.mit.edu/installation.html).

 ## PREREQS